Your Body Needs Water

-a) Water increases the efficiency of red blood cells in collecting oxygen in the lungs.
+1).
+Water increases the efficiency of red blood cells in collecting oxygen in the lungs.
 In other words, we need it for breathing.
-I don’t know about you, but for me, I run out of breath at altitude far before my legs give out.
+So personally, I run out of breath at altitude far before my legs give out.

-b) Water is used to energize and top off the reserves in the cells, and then leaves the body carrying along with it the toxic waste of the cells through urination, sweat, bowel movements, and even our breath.
+2).
+Cells use water to energize and top off their reserves.
+Then, it leaves the body, carrying along with it the toxic waste of the cells.
+This is done through urination, sweat, bowel movements, and even our breath.

-c) Water is the main solvent for all foods, vitamins, and minerals.
-It is used in the breakdown of food into smaller particles, so we can metabolize and assimilate nutrients.
+3).
+Water is the main solvent for all foods, vitamins, and minerals.
+In order to metabolize and assimilate nutrients, water is used to breakdown food into smaller particles.

-d) Water is essential for our body’s cooling (sweat) and heating systems.
+4).
+Water is essential for our body’s cooling (sweat) and heating systems.
 Believe me, I know this from personal experience!
-When it is hot out there and I am working hard carrying my loaded pack up a steep ravine (or even on a slightly upward path) my energy level drops dramatically if I am not well hydrated.
-It has been said that if you get down just a pint of water when working hard hiking or any other physical activity, you lose as much as 25% of your strength!
+If I am not well hydrated, and it is hot outside, and I am working hard carrying my loaded pack up a steep ravine (or even on a slightly upward path) my energy level drops dramatically.
+It has been said that you can lose as much as 25% of your strength if you get down just a pint of water when working hard doing any physical activity!

-Hot or humid weather can make you sweat.
-That’s because when the air is humid, sweat can’t evaporate and cool you as quickly as it normally does.
+Hot or humid weather can make you sweat more.
+Sweat can not evaporate and cool you as quickly as it normally does when the air is humid.
 This can result in higher body temperature and the need for more fluids.
 Conversely in cold climates there is less moisture in the air requiring additional intake of fluid to replace fluid loss.

 I hear it all the time; “just drink 8 ounces of water 8 times a day, and you’ll be fine.”
 Right?
 Well that all depends on all the water loss factors we talked about earlier.

-B) Men require 13 eight oz cups of water/ day on average Let me start off and say that individuals sweat and breath at different rates and there is no way to have a hard and fast rule for everyone. (the above is the findings of the Institute of Medicine)
+However, remember that individuals sweat and breath at different rates.
+Therefore, there is no way to have a hard and fast rule for everyone. (the above is the findings of the Institute of Medicine)